bkazez/cantatas-static/_columns/tempo.md

 editorial: true
 multivalue: true
 ---
-All tempi in the movement, in the order that they appear.
+Type every tempo in the movement, in the order that they appear.
 Ignore repeats.

-If a tempo occurs only later in the piece, precede it with a semicolon.
+If no tempo is listed at the beginning, but a tempo does appear later in the piece, type like this:

 ```
 ; Allegro